Simon Baldry

-Simon Jonathon Baldry (born 12 February 1976) is an English retired professional footballer who played in the Football League for Huddersfield Town, Bury and Notts County.
+Simon Jonathon Baldry (14 February 1976) is an English retired professional footballer who played in the Football League for Huddersfield Town, Bury and Notts County.

 Career

 Huddersfield Town

 Simon Baldry was a youth player who came through the Huddersfield Town Centre of Excellence system.
 He was also a well known player at amateur clubs Stile Common and Deighton, before signing a professional contract with Huddersfield Town in 1994 at the age of 17.
 He would spend the next 9 years at the club before leaving in May 2003.

-While playing for Huddersfield he won numerous footballing awards including Player of the Year Award and the Pontins Holidays League Player of the Year Award.
+While playing for Huddersfield he won numerous footballing awards including the Player of the Year Award and the Pontins Holidays League Player of the Year Award.
 He also scored one of the most valuable goals in the club's history and became well known for his physical strength, pace and skills on the football field.

 The same year that he signed his first professional contract with Huddersfield, Baldry became the youngest footballer in the club's history to have played in a cup final at Wembley Stadium.

-The player also had double features in football magazines FourFourTwo and Match, who described Baldry as "a confident, young Keith Gillespie with a keen eye for goal".
+The player also had double features in football magazines FourFourTwo and Match, which described Baldry as "a confident, young Keith Gillespie with a keen eye for goal".
 He was also hailed as "a teenage wizkid" and referred to as "Huddersfield Town's most naturally talented apprentice".
 In May 1995, Baldry was named Young Player of the Year by Shoot magazine.

 On 30 April 1994 Baldry scored the first goal in Huddersfield's 2–1 win against Blackpool.
 This goal is very well remembered as it was scored in the club's final game at their former Leeds Road ground before moving to the then Alfred McAlpine Stadium.

 On 18 April 1998 in the 1997–98 season, Baldry scored the goal that saved Huddersfield Town from relegation of the old First Division.
 Huddersfield played West Bromwich Albion in a game which resulted in a 1–0 victory for the home side.

 Considering the importance of the game, the goal christened Baldry a hero amongst Town fans and is still very much talked about to this day.
 It marked the end of Huddersfield's "Great Escape" campaign and confirmed Baldry a club legend.
 He was named Man of the Match and was substituted five minutes from the game end to receive his own reception from the fans, which was an emotional standing ovation.

 Throughout his time at Huddersfield and his career in general, Baldry has often been hampered by injuries.
 This has sometimes resulted in him missing some of the biggest games of his career, most notably against Liverpool in the FA Cup quarter finals in December 1999.